JCHS Music Programs

 JCHS Ensemble Rotation Schedules

-Quality concert band programs have been a long-standing tradition in James Caldwell High School.
+The Band Program - Andrew Burrows, Director: Quality concert band programs have been a long-standing tradition in James Caldwell High School.
 Over the years there has been a number of transformations in the scope and sequence of the program, which is contributed by either grade configuration or student enrollment.
-James Caldwell High School currently has two concert bands named the “White” and the “Blue” in reference to our school colors.
+James Caldwell High School currently has two concert bands named the Concert Band and the Symphonic Band.

-The James Caldwell High School Spirit Band plays an integral part in both the Music Department and Athletic Department.
-The Spirit Band attends all Pep-Rallies and Varsity Football Games, providing music and excitement for all.
+Spirit Band - Andrew Burrows Director: The James Caldwell High School Spirit Band plays an integral part in both the Music Department and Athletic Department.
+The Pep Band attends all Pep-Rallies and Varsity Football Games, providing music and excitement for all.
 The repertoire performed consist of a variety of styles; from Motown, to Classic Rock, to Popular Music, and of course traditional football fight songs.
 To find out more click here.